lazychaser/laravel-nestedset/README.markdown

 - PHP >= 5.4
 - Laravel >= 4.1

-Models are extended from new base class rather than `Eloquent`, so it's not possible to use another framework that overrides `Eloquent`.

 It is highly suggested to use database that supports transactions (like MySql's InnoDb) to secure a tree from possible corruption.